 Ironically, I had a fitness cover shoot (Muscle and Fitness Hers) in early January 2017.
 I was sick (again) with a nasty flu for 6 weeks, and on top of my other symptoms, trying to do a photo shoot – I was an emotional and physical mess.
 But, I’m a ‘warrior’ as so many of the women are who have been ill because of their breast implants, so I got it done.
 The crew that day was amazing — they helped me through the day.
 I appreciated their compassion.
 That cover came out February 21, 2017, and I dedicate it to all the beautiful women who have suffered from breast implant illness.
 Stay the brave warriors you are !

-For my explant surgery, I choose Dr. David Rankin, who practices in Jupiter, Florida.
-He knows the importance of removing the entire capsule (as a lot of times it grows into our breast tissue, ribs, etc and has to be scrapped off) –not fun, trust me.
+For my explant surgery, I choose a surgeon who knew the importance of removing the entire capsule (as a lot of times it grows into our breast tissue, ribs, etc and has to be scrapped off) –not fun, trust me.
 And for me, the cosmetic results were still important, and I felt he was the best choice for me as a healer and an artist.